 Your Game Template will be like an outline for your Adventures.
 When we get to creating an Adventure, it will pull all its information from the Game Template.

-When you click on Create Template, it will take you to this page
+When you click on Create Template, it will take you to the page below.

 If a new D&D adventure comes out, you are probably going to want to run it.
 So is everyone else.
 You can have a game in Eberron that isn't named "Eberron."
 Put a little creativity into the name and it will help you stand out from the crowd of other people submitting that same adventure.

 Descriptions are incredibly important because they are what you are using to sell your game to players.
-When we look over games for approval, we want to see 2-3 paragraphs in the description of the game so that new players can learn about the game before applying to it.
-If you submit your game and it only has one or two sentences in the description, it probably won't get approved.
+When we look over games for approval, we want to see 1 - 3 paragraphs in the description of the game so that new players can learn about the game before applying to it.

-This will open up the Adventure Creation Menu, where you can choose if it is a regular campaign or a one-shot, which of your game templates to use, and if it is public or not.
+This will open up the Adventure Creation Menu, where you can choose if it is a regular campaign or a one-shot, which of your game templates to use, the number of players you are expecting for this session, if it is public or not, and if it is instantly bookable.
 After making those choices, click on Create Adventure.

 Now that your Adventure is created, you can schedule sessions and invite players to join you!